rokath/trice/docs/TriceEncodings.md

 and so on...

-A sync packet {0x89, 0xab, 0xcd, 0xef} can be inserted anytime between 2 trices but not inside a trice.
+A sync packet {0x89, 0xab, 0xcd, 0xef} can be inserted anytime between 2 trice but not inside a trice.

 ## Encoding `bare`